ome/omero-documentation/omero/developers/Server/SecuritySystem.rst

 umask property on ServiceFactory\_.
 This value is mutable and can be set at anytime.

-The values are converted to java.util.Properties which are merged with the properties from the \*.properties files from /etc to create the client :doc:`/developers/Server/Context` (also known as the "application context").
-The context contains a Principal and user credentials (password etc.) which are associated with the thread before each method execution in a specialized TargetSource.
+The values are converted to `java.util.Properties` which are merged with the properties from the \*.properties files to create the client :doc:`/developers/Server/Context` (also known as the "application context").
+The context contains a Principal and user credentials (password, etc.) which are associated with the thread before each method execution in a specialized TargetSource.
 Finally, these objects are serialized to the application server along with the method arguments.